clarkgrubb/data-tools/doc/normalize-utf8.1.md

 a string to NFD is faster because the algorithm for converting a string to NFC starts by converting it to NFD.

 NFKC and NFKD conflate compatibility composites.
-These sequences which are visually distinct but semantically the same.
+These are sequences which are visually distinct but semantically the same.
 Examples are the ff and ffi ligatures.